IhsenBen/Page-lemonde/README.md

 # Page-lemonde
-A school group project where the task is to recreate the index of the website Le monde in felxboxes and grid
+A school group project where the task is to recreate the website of the newspaper Le monde in felxboxes and grids.